 Many appliances, especially those with motors like your refrigerator, central air unit, or well pump, need a significant surge of extra power just to get started.
 This initial surge is called “starting watts,” and it can be two to three times higher than the “running watts” an appliance uses once it’s up and running.
 If you only calculate your needs based on running watts, you’ll likely underestimate the generator size you require.
 When these appliances kick on, an undersized generator can overload and shut down, which is why a professional residential standby generator installation includes a thorough load calculation.

-Mistake #3: Ignoring Future Maintenance Access
+Sizing Mistake #3: Forgetting About Maintenance Access

 Where you place your generator is just as important as its size.
 It’s crucial to install it in a location that allows for easy access for future service.
 Tucking it into a tight corner without proper clearance might look tidy, but it can create serious safety risks and make routine check-ups difficult and more time-consuming.
 Your generator needs adequate airflow to operate safely, and technicians need space to perform their work.
 Planning for proper placement from the start ensures that your system runs efficiently and that Generac maintenance can be performed safely and correctly.